iwinoto/openwhisk-demo-personalityanalysis/README.md

 ### Create a trigger when a new document is added to Cloudant NoSQL
 Now we have the actions we need to create triggers which represent events.

 1. Make sure your OpenWhisk CLI is in the namespace corresponding to the Bluemix organization and space where your Cloudant NoSQL service instance is created.
-This will have been set up if you followed the [Install and configure OpenWhisk command line](# Install and configure OpenWhisk command line) step.
+This will have been set up if you followed the [Install and configure OpenWhisk CLI](https://new-console.ng.bluemix.net/openwhisk/cli) step.
   ```bash
   wsk property get --namespace
   ```